 Access your saved content

-The real challenge for banks is not about making existing banking products and services digital, it’s about reinventing themselves within the digital age to form much closer relationships with their customers.
+The real challenge for banks is not making existing banking products and services digital, it’s understanding how to reinvent themselves within the digital age to form much closer relationships with their customers.
 According to Moreno, banks do have a significant advantage over the new competition, but to make the most of that advantage, they will need to adjust and change.
 If they fail to do that, the future will belong to others.